michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 30. And there was war between Rehoboam and Jeroboam all their days.

 31. And Rehoboam slept with his fathers, and was buried with his fathers in the city of David.
 And his mother’s name was Naamah an Ammonitess.
-And Abijam his son reigned in his stead.Abijam: also called, Abijah: Gr.
-Abia
+And Abijam his son reigned in his stead.

 ## 1 Kings 15

 1. Now in the eighteenth year of king Jeroboam the son of Nebat reigned Abijam over Judah.

 2. Three years reigned he in Jerusalem.
-And his mother’s name was Maachah, the daughter of Abishalom.Maachah…: also called, Michaiah the daughter of UrielAbishalom: also called, Absalom
+And his mother’s name was Maachah, the daughter of Abishalom.

 3. And he walked in all the sins of his father, which he had done before him: and his heart was not perfect with the Lord his God, as the heart of David his father.

-4. Nevertheless for David’s sake did the Lord his God give him a lamp in Jerusalem, to set up his son after him, and to establish Jerusalem:lamp: or, candle
+4. Nevertheless for David’s sake did the Lord his God give him a lamp in Jerusalem, to set up his son after him, and to establish Jerusalem:

 5. Because David did that which was right in the eyes of the Lord, and turned not aside from any thing that he commanded him all the days of his life, save only in the matter of Uriah the Hittite.